dresslerc/esphome-afero/fancommands.md

 ## Requesting Fan Board Status (ESP -> Fan Board):
-You have to request status update by sending this:
+This is used to get the status from the Fan Board.
+This is useful to see what the fan speed/mode currently is.
+This can be useful if the phyiscal remote is also used to control the fan.

+To reqeust status, you have to send this command:

 - 0000 006D 0009 0000 0019 0003 0009 0003 0005 0003 001D 0003 0025 0003 0025 0003 0005 0003 0011 0003 0009 0180

-## Results from Fan Board (Fan Board -> ESP):
+## Response from Fan Board on Status Request (step from above) (Fan Board -> ESP):

 - Fan Down - Speed 1